 - BrandFlying Fisherman

 More coverage, fuller glare protection, and a killer camouflage design: that sums up Costa.
 If you’re going to spend hours out on the lake or the deep sea, you need maximum protection.
-Costa offers fortified, 100% UV protection, thanks to their green-tinted fishing sunglasses.
-Costa also wants you to know how important your business is to them, which is why they offer a limited lifetime warranty just for purchasing their sunglasses.
+Costa offers 100% UV protection and fantastic polarizing efficiency thanks to their green-tinted fishing sunglasses.
+They also offer a limited lifetime warranty just for purchasing their sunglasses.

 100% UV protection